Dogs of Dreamtime

 I got directions and left immediately, knowing that Cait was in good hands with her dad.
 It didn’t take as long as I’d thought, and I arrived a full twenty minutes early.
 I drove around to waste some time.
 I was in beautiful horse country with rolling hills and well-kept farms.
 But it wasn’t long before my excitement got the better of me and I circled back.
 What were a few minutes between strangers?

 I pulled into the long private drive that opened onto neatly maintained fenced fields.
 I passed by a couple of gorgeous bay foals who came loping over to see if there might be some oats in it for them.
 I came to a stop by the barns just past the pale yellow Colonial house.

 The breeder, Georjean Hertzwig, met me at the gate with a warm handshake.
 She was a slender woman, I guessed somewhere in her late forties.
 There was nothing fussy about her; she was wearing a barn coat and jeans.
 As she motioned me through the first of three gates, she mentioned that she’d been expecting another party, but it was fine that I was early, and would I like to go see the puppies.

 I was close on her heels as we went through the next gate to get to the field where the puppies were romping.
 I could see four or five pudgy little bodies bouncing off each other as we approached.
 They were all so full of life.

 Georjean clicked the latch on the last gate that gave us entrance into the enclosure, when I saw, from across the field, a furry black-and-white blur making a dash for my legs.
 I scooped it up before it crashed into me.

 I held her up at arm’s length.
-There were the little tan eyebrows, and the white granny shawl, and the blaze that went clear up and over her little noggin.
+There were the little tan eyebrows, the white granny shawl, and the blaze that went clear up and over her little noggin.
 Not that I needed to conduct the inspection.
 I knew.
 As sure as I was standing there, I knew.
 I’d found her.